davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================
-* pd.to.spread first argument should be x, not data.

 * We should mak slot names and argument names more consistent, even if this breaks some of the links to the C code.
 For example:
 ** parSpread should be spread everywhere
 ** recoveryRate should be recovery.rate everywhere